 Another Raj Kapoor directorial, starring him alongside Rajendra Kumar and Vjayanthimala, Sangam was one of the biggest hits of its time.
 The love triangle was the first Hindi film to have been shot outside India.
 It was filmed in various countries across Europe – Venice, Rome, Paris, Switzerland.

-The longest Bollywood film of its time, Sangam was also the first with two intervals.
+The longest Bollywood movie of its time, Sangam was also the first with two intervals.

 6. Hum Saath Saath Hain (1999) – 3 hours, 48 minutes